joergen7/cuneiform-doc/index.rst

 .. toctree::
   :hidden:

+  about
+  news/index
+  download
+  publication
+  videos
+  tutorial/index
+  guide/index
+  explain/index
+  reference/index

-Cuneiform is a functional programming language for large-scale data analysis workflows.
+Cuneiform is a language for large-scale data analysis.
 It is open because it easily integrates foreign tools and libraries, e.g., Python libraries or command line tools.
-It is general because it has the expressive power of a functional programming language while automatically parallelizing and distributing program execution.
+It is general because it has the expressive power of a functional programming language.
 Cuneiform uses distributed Erlang to scalably run in cluster and cloud environments.

 .. code::